DunedinJS/migrating-to-modern-js/README.md

 ## Backbone.js

-A lightweight library which helps to structure JavaScript applications with a type of Model-View-Controller pattern.
+[Backbone.js](http://backbonejs.org/) is a lightweight library which helps to structure JavaScript applications with a type of Model-View-Controller pattern.
 It can help to clearly separate code for data and logic from user interface related code.

 Backbone.js relies on two other third-party libraries -- [Underscore.js](http://underscorejs.org/), and [jQuery](https://jquery.com/).

 Apps built this way were state of the art from late 2010 to around 2013.
 Backbone.js is still in wide use today but mainly for long-running projects, not new projects.